ourPLCC/plcc/docs/Contributing.md

 First, thanks for your interest in contributing to this project.
 This guide is a good place to start.
 Please also [join our Discord server](https://discord.gg/EVtNSxS9E2).

-## Contributing with a Fork
+## License

-First, because this project is licensed under GPLv3, all contributions must be licensed under the same license.
+* GPLv3.0 or higher - First, because this project is licensed under GPLv3, all contributions must be licensed under the same license.
-By contributing to this project, you agree to the [Developer Certificate of Origin](https://developercertificate.org/); essentially certifying that the work you are submitting may be licensed under this project's license: GPLv3.
+* DCO - By contributing to this project, you agree to the [Developer Certificate of Origin](https://developercertificate.org/); essentially certifying that the work you are submitting may be legally licensed under this project's license: GPLv3.0 or higher.

-### Overview
+## Overview

-- Never commit to master.
+- Never commit to main.
 - Only commit work to personal feature branches.
-- Always cut feature branches from the most recent version of master.
+- Always cut feature branches from the most recent version of main.
-- Contribute changes by publishing your feature branch and issuing a pull-request to master in the original repository.
+- Contribute changes by publishing your feature branch and issuing a pull-request to main in the original repository.

 There are several ways to contribute.
 Below I describe two common ways.
 The first assumes you do not have write privileges to the repository, the second